rossana87/Project_2/README.md

 #### Environment variables

 * Something new that I learned during the project was the environment variables.
 Environment variables are a way of storing sensitive or important variables used in our app in a way that is secure and not publicly available.
 This is usually in the form of a hidden config file called `.env` that always goes in the same folder as my `package.json`.
 Under the file `.env`  I have the `REACT_APP_API_KEY`, which is the secret key that I received from the Harvard Art Museum API when I registered.
 Of course I cannot show the code snippet or you will be able to see the API key.
-However, to get this API key, I had to send a request to the Harvard Art Museum and I received the key in our email.
+However, to get this API key, I had to send a request to the Harvard Art Museum and I received the key by email.
-* To make use of this environment variable in the code, it is concatenated with the API URL in the `axios.get()` call to pass the API key as a parameter, ensuring that the request to the Harvard Art Museums API is authenticated and authorised.
+* To make use of this environment variable in the code it is concatenated with the API URL in the `axios.get()` call to pass the API key as a parameter, ensuring that the request to the Harvard Art Museums API is authenticated and authorised.
-* Once I pushed the project to gitHub, this `.env` file disappeared and I am the only person able to see it.
+* Once I pushed the project to gitHub this `.env` file disappeared and I am the only person able to see it.

 ```js
 const { data } = await axios.get(`https://api.harvardartmuseums.org/object?apikey=${process.env.REACT_APP_API_KEY}&size=50`)